smpatty08/Server_Setup/README.md

 # Server_Setup
-This script will help install any, or all, of Docker-CE, Docker-Compose, NGinX Proxy Manager, and Portainer-CE.
+This script will help install any, or all, of Docker-CE, Docker-Compose, NGinX Proxy Manager, Navidrome, and Portainer-CE.

 Reason for Making this Script
 I got tired of running individual commands all the time, so I created some scripts to make this very easy.